The following policy applies to all UNMC students receiving federal work study funds.

-Federal Work Study is a federally funded financial aid program that provides funding for students to work qualifying part-time, typically on-campus jobs, while attending school to pay for college expenses.
+Federal Work Study is a federally funded financial aid program that allows students with need to work part-time, typically on-campus jobs, while attending school to pay for college expenses.
 The salary for student workers is shared between the federal government (75%) and the department (25%) hiring the student.
-Federal Work Study may be used to provide funding for students outside of the Graduate Assistantship program.
+Students in Graduate Assistantship positions cannot participate in Federal Work Study.

-- Students must complete a FAFSA (Free Application for Federal Student Aid) to become eligible for work-study and demonstrate a financial need for the aid.
+- Students must complete a FAFSA (Free Application for Federal Student Aid) to demonstrate financial need.

-- Students awarded funding may work a maximum of 20 hours/week during periods of enrollment.
-Students may work up to 40 hours/week during semester break periods and during the summer, provided the student is not enrolled in summer courses.
+- Depending on student eligibility, as defined by their work study award, students awarded funding may work a maximum of 20 hours/week during periods of enrollment and up to 40 hours/week during semester break periods and during the summer when the student is not enrolled in summer courses.

 - Work Study positions are posted in Handshake and students apply for these positions in Handshake.
 The hiring department/supervisor may request a resume and conduct interviews with applicants prior to offering the position.

 Policy Process Applied: Standard

 Responsible University Administrator(s): Dr. Philip Covington, Associate Vice Chancellor for Student Success

 Policy Contact: Paula Kohles, Director, Financial Aid